neondatabase/website/content/docs/extensions/pg_embedding.md

 - `efConstruction`: This option influences the trade-off between index quality and construction speed.
 A high `efConstruction` value creates a higher quality graph, enabling more accurate search results, but a higher value also means that index construction takes longer.
 - `efSearch`: This option influences the trade-off between query accuracy (recall) and speed.
 A higher `efSearch` value increases accuracy at the cost of speed.
 This value should be equal to or larger than `k`, which is the number of nearest neighbors you want your search to return.

 In summary, to prioritize search speed over accuracy, use lower values for `m` and `efSearch`.
 Conversely, to prioritize accuracy over search speed, use a higher value for `m` and `efSearch`.
-At the cost of index build time, you can also use a higher `efConstruction` value to enable more accurate search results.
+A higher `efConstruction` value enables more accurate search results at the cost of index build time, which is also affected by the `maxelements` setting.

 <Admonition type="info">
 For an idea of how to configure index option values, consider the benchmark performed by Neon using the _GIST-960 Euclidean dataset_, which provides a training set of 1 million vectors of 960 dimensions.
 The benchmark was run with this series of index option values: